AIGCEra/Creator/readme.md

 ## Creator Security Mechanism

+For a specific desktop application appName.exe:

+The first time appNameLoader.exe is launched, one CreateRemoteThread call occurs.

+Subsequent launches of appNameLoader will not trigger CreateRemoteThread; instead, they will create a new browser window for appName.

+This means that during the entire runtime lifecycle of appName.exe, the CreateRemoteThread call occurs only once.
+Once we make this clear, CreateRemoteThread is safe.

+The currently released version of Creator is an experimental version for developer testing, so no security policy is yet provided.
+Subsequent versions will gradually provide graded security policies.
+The planned security levels are as follows:
 The currently released version of Creator is for developer evaluation purposes.
 Subsequent versions will gradually provide hierarchical security policies.
 The planned security levels are: